 Practice Self Care

 A staycation sounds relaxing.
 But what can you do to unwind and recharge while you stay put at home, especially when you are taking care of loved ones?

 The novel coronavirus has changed many aspects of our daily life.
 In these uncertain times, it is important to look out for one another.
 But it is also critical to look after yourself and make self-care a part of your routine.

 As you work from home, look for work, care for family and friends and perhaps find just enough time for a walk, please review our wellness resources below.
-Self care need not be time consuming, and most tools are easily accessed online.
+Self care need not be time-consuming, and you can access many tools online.